Expanding High-Quality Healthcare Services at One of the Busiest Leprosy Hospitals in the World

 About USAID ASHA

-The U.S. Agency for International Development’s American Schools and Hospitals Abroad (ASHA) program aims to increase the ability of overseas schools, libraries and hospitals to demonstrate U.S. advancements in education and medical technology.
+This project was made possible by the generous support of the American people through the United States Agency for International Development (USAID).
+USAID administers the U.S. foreign assistance program providing economic and humanitarian assistance in more than 80 countries worldwide.
+USAID’s American Schools and Hospitals Abroad (ASHA) program aims to increase the ability of overseas schools, libraries and hospitals to demonstrate U.S. advancements in education and medical technology.
 These institutions then contribute to the strengthening of mutual understanding between the people of the United States and those of other countries while creating a foundation for leadership development.
+The contents of this news update are the responsibility of American Leprosy Missions and do not necessarily reflect the views of USAID or the United States Government.